proved-py/proved-core/README.md

-# proved
+# PROVED
-PROVED (PRocess mining OVer uncErtaiN Data) is a collection of tools to perform process mining on uncertain event data.
+PROVED (PRocess mining OVer uncErtain Data) is a collection of tools to perform process mining on uncertain event data.